Amazon has received approval from the Federal Communications Commission (FCC) for a bedside device that uses radar to monitor sleep.

 This will apparently be a palm-sized hexagonal pad connected to a metal wire base that will sit on your bedstead.
 From there it will send out millimeter-wave radar to sense your breathing while you are lying asleep.

-We’ve seen such technology in at least one other device.
+We’ve seen such technology in other devices.
 Back in 2018 we reviewed Sleep Score Max.
 The gizmo utilizes a radar-like system similar to the echo location system used by bats.
 The bedside device detects your sleep levels without touching you or the sleeping surface.

 The condition is characterized by pauses in breathing or periods of shallow breathing during sleep.
 One billion people suffer from it to some extent.

 The sleep tracking device is being developed under the code name “Brahms”.
 This is a reference to the Germany composer of Lullaby.
 The report says the team has been working on it for at least a year.
 The goal is to eventually extend the technology to monitor for other sleeping disorders.

 Essential reading: The best gadgets for advanced sleep monitoring

 There are devices on the market that are already able to monitor for sleep apnea.
 Withings is leading the bunch with its Sleep Analyzer tracking pad.
 More recently the French outfit has extended the functionality to the Scanwatch.
 This makes the timepiece the first wrist device able to monitor for the condition.
 For the moment the watch is available in Europe, but it is still waiting for the nod of approval from the FDA in the US.

 Other companies, such as Garmin and Fitbit, are also working on devices to battle sleep apnea.
 But we are yet to see anything materialise from their end.

 Amazon has now received FCC approval for a radar-like sleep tracking device.
 They filed for a waiver in June for permission to use radar sensors that operate at higher power levels than currently allowed.
 The goal is to map out movements of persons nearby.